Mak-maak/typeable-date/README.md

 # Typeable Dates
-Dates library where you can type date in words or expressions and it gets converted to valid date, library is written in C#
+Date library where you can type date in words or expressions and it gets converted to valid date, library is written in C#.